 - Bloor Homes Up To 250 Houses behind New Street reaching to Charfield Mills

-- Possible additional 200 Houses behind the new Crest Nicholson site
+- Possible additional >100 Houses behind the new Crest Nicholson site at Hill House Farm

 The map below shows the Call for Sites as of Spring 2018.
 The larger site at Tortworth is not expected to move forward, but you can see an additional plot behind the Crest Nicholson development (called on the map “Charfield Green”) and another to the north of Charfield Hill.